-When they moved from Engelberg to Sarnen, the sisters also took the miraculous figure of the Jesus child, which was created in the middle of the 14th century and whose worship began soon afterwards.
+When they moved from Engelberg to Sarnen, the sisters also took the miraculous figure of the Jesus child, which was created in the middle of the 14th century and whose worship began soon afterward.

 Admire the beautiful Dorfkapelle Maria Lauretana!

 The central part of the sacred structure is the entrance facade with vestibule (Schaufront), which is oriented towards the village square, is joined by the two-axis longhouse or the long, narrow, three-sided choir.
-There’s also a beautiful incorporated tower on the western choir flank (eyelashes, pilasters, round-arched windows, pointed helmet), sacristy as counterpart on the eastern choir flank.
+There’s also a beautiful incorporated tower on the western choir flank (eyelashes, pilasters, round-arched windows, pointed helmet), sacristy as a counterpart on the eastern choir flank.

 The inside décor features a simple vaulted room with furnishing predominantly in the 18th century.
-In the high altar of 1767 there’s a statue of Maria Lauretana as well as a gabled painting signed by the Augsburg late Renaissance painter Mathias Kager, side altars from 1742, a beautiful Renaissance cancel from the construction period.
-Above the portal there’s a relief from the old chapel of 1556.
+In the high altar of 1767, there’s a statue of Maria Lauretana as well as a gabled painting signed by the Augsburg late Renaissance painter Mathias Kager, side altars from 1742, a beautiful Renaissance cancel from the construction period.
+Above the portal, there’s a relief from the old chapel of 1556.
 It is the representation of all the country’s coat of arms (20th century).
-All in all, the church is well-worth a visit.
+All in all, the church is well worth a visit.

 Learn about history and legends at Rathaus (the Town Hall)!